-- Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning eg - > Their behaviour is disruptive - > There are attendance/lateness issues - > Concerns over their mental well-being - The family is currently experiencing challenges - > They have English as an Additional Language (EAL)
+- Currently have barriers to their learning eg - Their behaviour is disruptive There are attendance/lateness issues Concerns over their mental well-being The family is currently experiencing challenges They have English as an Additional Language (EAL)

 All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address the child's needs and enable them to catch-up.
-This will involve conversations between the class teacher, SENCO and parents which will include problem-solving, planning support and strategies for the individual pupils.
+This will involve conversations between the class teacher, SENDCO and parents which will include problem-solving, planning support and strategies for the individual pupils.